benbrimeyer/rbx-plugin-testServiceWatcher/README.md

 # rbx-plugin-testServiceWatcher
-This plugin was created to automatically run my unit tests whenever Rojo syncs module script code to watched directorties.
+This plugin was created to automatically run my unit tests whenever Rojo syncs module script code to watched directories.

 # Purpose
 The purpose of this module was to help accelerate my workflow as I develop my projects with TDD in mind.
 As I constantly switch tabs within VSCode to write tests and then write code that passes these tests, I had little time left to also switch my active window between VSCode and Roblox Studio.